awsdocs/amazon-dynamodb-developer-guide/doc_source/backuprestore_HowItWorks.md

 + Delete the source table of the backup\.
 + Disable backups on a table if a backup for that table is in progress\.

+If you don't want to create scheduling scripts and cleanup jobs, you can use AWS Backup to create backup plans with schedules and retention policies for your DynamoDB tables\.
+AWS Backup runs the backups and deletes them when they expire\.
+For more information, see the [AWS Backup Developer Guide](https://docs.aws.amazon.com/aws-backup/latest/devguide/whatisbackup.html)\.

 You can schedule periodic or future backups by using AWS Lambda functions\.
 For more information, see the blog post [A serverless solution to schedule your Amazon DynamoDB On\-Demand Backup](https://aws.amazon.com/blogs/database/a-serverless-solution-to-schedule-your-amazon-dynamodb-on-demand-backup/)\.

-If you don't want to create scheduling scripts and cleanup jobs, you can use AWS Backup to create backup plans with schedules and retention policies for your DynamoDB tables\.
-AWS Backup executes the backups and deletes them when they expire\.
-For more information, see the [AWS Backup Developer Guide](https://docs.aws.amazon.com/aws-backup/latest/devguide/whatisbackup.html)\.

 If you're using the console, any backups created using AWS Backup are listed on the **Backups** tab with the **Backup type** set to `AWS`\.